jorisslob/tins2025/README.md

 ## TODO

-- Show a score for biodiversity
+- Waterdrops sometimes jumps when they join
+- Kakoras are dominating the world, fix it
 - Have a reset button
-- Waterdrops sometimes jumps when they join